sslab-keio/FiTx/README.md

 > Keita Suzuki, Kenta Ishiguro, Kenji Kono, "Balancing Analysis Time and Bug Detection: Daily Development-friendly Bug Detection in Linux", In 2024 USENIX Annual Technical Conference (to appear), 2024

+FiTx is a framework to generate bug detection checkers for "Finger traceable bugs".
+It aims to explores an approach that balances the trade-off of bug detection capabilities and short analysis time by combining the computationally less-complex analysis techniques.

 ## Prerequisites
 - A Linux machine (Ubuntu 20.04 recommended)
 - Network access